Chargeback guide: Dispute and prevent chargebacks

 When handling a chargeback, Clover doesn't offer much in the way of dispute resolution.
 So, the merchant would need to follow the best practices the company lays out, including reaching out to the customer to try and resolve the dispute, providing evidence to the credit card company within the timeframe given, consistently delivering products and services as described, using a clear merchant descriptor, and so on.

-Adyen is a relative newcomer to the payment processing scene but has quickly become a favorite among eCommerce businesses.
-Adyen is now bigger than Block and just a little behind Stripe.
-One of Adyen's key advantages is that they're a very low-fee processor - just €0.10 to Adyen per transaction, with no additional monthly or hidden fees.
+Adyen is a relative newcomer to the payment processing scene but has quickly become a favorite among e-commerce businesses.
+One of Adyen's key advantages is that they're a very low-fee processor — just €0.10 to Adyen per transaction, with no additional monthly or hidden fees.

 Adyen's stance on chargebacks is also beneficial for merchants who are too busy to deal with them: Adyen automatically defends chargebacks that don't require merchant action, such as fraud chargebacks with a liability shift.
 The merchant uploads evidence via the Adyen dashboard or API for other chargebacks.
 Adyen calls this the "1st chargeback," where the funds are automatically withdrawn from the merchant's account.